Northrop YB-49: Operational history

 The sole prototype reconnaissance platform, the YRB-49A, first flew on 4 May 1950.
 After only 13 flights, testing ended abruptly on 26 April 1951.
 It was then flown back to Northrop's headquarters from Edwards Air Force Base (formerly Muroc AAF) on what would be its last flight.
-There, this remaining flying wing sat abandoned at the edge of Northrop's Ontario airport for more than two years.
+There, this remaining flying wing sat abandoned at the edge of Northrop's airport in Hawthorne for more than two years.
 It was finally ordered scrapped on 1 December 1953.

 In a 1979 videotaped news interview, Jack Northrop broke his long silence and said publicly that all Flying Wing contracts had been canceled because Northrop Aircraft Corporation refused to merge with competitor Convair at Air Force Secretary Stuart Symington's strong suggestion, because, according to Jack Northrop, Convair's merger demands were "grossly unfair to Northrop."
 Allegations of political influences in the cancellation of the Flying Wing were investigated by the House Armed Services Committee, where Symington publicly denied exerting pressure on Northrop to merge.

 Northrop's Flying Wing program may have been terminated due to its technical difficulties and the program being behind schedule and over budget.
 Another possible contributing factor to the cancellation may have been Northrop spreading its small engineering staff too widely in other experimental programs.
 While the competing propeller-driven Convair B-36 "Peacemaker" was an obsolete World War II-era design by this time, and had been having just as many or even more development problems, the Air Force seemed to have greater confidence that its more conventional design and "teething" problems could be overcome, when compared to those of the more radical Flying Wing.
 While the YB-49 had well-documented performance and design issues, the B-36 program needed more development money.
 When the YB-49 jet bomber was canceled, Northrop was awarded a much smaller, lower profile production contract for its straight-winged F-89 Scorpion fighter as compensation for the canceled Flying Wing.

 The YB-49 and its modern counterpart, the B-2 Spirit, both built either by Northrop or Northrop Grumman, have the same wingspan: 172.0 ft (52.4 m).
 Flight test data collected from the original YB-49 test flights were used in the development of the B-2 bomber.
 Shortly before his death in February 1981, Jack Northrop learned from the Northrop Corporation of the company's flying wing bid for the future B-2; he remarked: "I know why God has kept me alive for the past 25 years."
 The new bomber would be publicly displayed for the first time in 1988.